Last Updated on April 6, 2021

 Natural Drug and Alcohol Detox

 Another choice, if you cannot afford rehab, is to try detoxing on your own using natural remedies.
-Supplements such as a vitamin B complex, vitamin C, magnesium, zinc, selenium, and L-glutamine can help ease symptoms and support your body.
+Supplements3 such as a vitamin B complex, vitamin C, magnesium, zinc, selenium, and L-glutamine can help ease symptoms and support your body.
 Other traditional herbal treatments, such as kudzu, may help you cut back on alcohol by reducing cravings.

 This strategy can work for some, but there are several major issues to consider: